 IMPORTANT!
-In the plugin search panel enter a text search string (3).
+In the plug-in search panel enter a text search string (3).

-Click on Go (4), or press <Enter>.
+3. Click on Go (4), or press <Enter>.

-Note: The searched plugins have the same Add and Context menu functions as the plugin icons in the plugin tabs (see Built Ins).
+Note: The searched plug-ins have the same Add and Context menu functions as the plug-in icons in the plug-in tabs (see Built Ins).

-Note: The plugin can be dragged to a Container in the Properties Panel.
+Note: The plug-in can be dragged to a Container in the Properties Panel.

-Note: Only some Container plugins will drag to the Scene Editor, when they will the target object becomes active when the icon is moved over the object
+Note: Only some Container plug-ins will drag to the Scene Editor, when they will the target object becomes active when the icon is moved over the object

-Note: When a Media Asset or a Geometry plugin is added to the Scene Editor a Container is created in the Scene Tree for the Media Asset or the Geometry plugin.
+Note: When a Media Asset or a Geometry plug-in is added to the Scene Editor a Container is created in the Scene Tree for the Media Asset or the Geometry plug-in.

-5.15.4 Add Plugins to Containers
+4.14.4 Add Plug-ins to Containers

-Most plugins can be dragged to a target Container(s) in the Scene Tree (1), the Properties Panel (2) or the Scene Editor (3).
-Each plugin also has a context menu where a plugin can also be added to a Scene.
+Most plug-ins can be dragged to a target Container(s) in the Scene Tree (1), the Properties Panel (2) or the Scene Editor (3).
+Each plug-in also has a context menu where a plug-in can also be added to a Scene.

-- To Add a Geometry plugin
+- · To Add a Geometry plug-in

-- To Add a Container Plugin
+- · To Add a Container plug-in

 - To Add a Shader

-- To Add a Scene Plugin
+- To Add a Scene plug-in

 - · To Add a Media Asset

-- To Add a Plugin to Multiple Containers
+- · To Add a Plug-in to Multiple Containers

-- To Add a Plugin to Favorites
+- · To Add a Plug-in to Favorites

-- To Open a Plugin Properties Editor
+- To Open a Plug-in Properties Editor

-To Add a Geometry plugin
+To Add a Geometry plug-in

-- 1. Drag the Geometry plugin icon to either:
+- 1. Drag the Geometry plug-in icon to either:

-- A Container or multi selected Containers
+- · A Container or multi selected Containers

 - The Scene Tree area (creates its own container)

-- The Scene Editor area
+- · The Scene Editor area

 - The Container Editor area

+1. Highlight the target Container(s)

+Right-click the plug-in icon and select Add to Container(s) from the plug-in Context Menu Note: A Container can only contain one Geometry plug-in at a time.
+If a new Geometry plug-in is added the fist one will be removed from the Container.

+To Add a Container plug-in

+- 1. Drag the Container plug-in icon to either: - · A Container or multi selected Containers - An object in the Scene Editor (only some container plug-ins will do this, when they will the object becomes active when the icon is moved over the object. - · The Container Editor area

 - 1. Highlight the target Container(s) - 2.
-Right-click the plugin icon and select Add to Container(s) from the Plugin Context Menu

-Note: A Container can only contain one Geometry plugin at a time.
-If a new Geometry plugin is added the fist one will be removed from the Container.

-To Add a Container Plugin

-1. Drag the Container plugin icon to either:

-- · A Container or multi selected Containers

-- An object in the Scene Editor (only some container plugins will do this, when they will the object becomes active when the icon is moved over the object.

-- The Container Editor area

-- 1. Highlight the target Container(s) - Right-click the plugin icon and select Add to Container(s) from the Plugin Context Menu
+Right-click the plug-in icon and select Add to Container(s) from the plug-in Context Menu